Timor-Leste Tax Calculator (2026)

 What is the income tax rate in Timor-Leste for employees?

-Timor-Leste uses a Wage Income Tax (WIT) system with a flat 10% rate applied to employment income above USD 500 per month.
-Income up to USD 500 is exempt from WIT, making it a simple two-bracket system for wage earners.
+Timor-Leste applies a Wage Income Tax (WIT) with a flat rate of 10% on employment income above USD 500 per month.
+Income up to USD 500 is exempt from WIT, making it a simple two-bracket system with no deductions or allowances available.

 Do I need to pay social security contributions as an employee in Timor-Leste?

-Social security contributions are limited in Timor-Leste, and there is no material mandatory employee contribution scheme currently in effect.
-This means your primary tax obligation as an employee is the Wage Income Tax on qualifying wages.
+Social security contributions for employees in Timor-Leste are currently limited, and there is no material mandatory employee contribution scheme in effect.
+This means your main tax obligation as an employee is the Wage Income Tax rather than social contributions.

-Are there any deductions or tax credits available to reduce my tax bill in Timor-Leste?
+Are there any tax deductions or credits I can claim on my income in Timor-Leste?

-No, Timor-Leste does not allow personal deductions, allowances, or tax credits under current law.
-Your taxable income is calculated directly from your wages with no adjustments available to individual employees.
+No, Timor-Leste does not allow personal deductions, allowances, or tax credits for individual employees.
+Your taxable income is calculated on your gross wages with no adjustments, making the tax calculation straightforward.

 Other tax calculators